iossifovlab/snakeobjects/documentation/tutorial.rst

 It is important to verify if we have enough sequencing reads for each sample.
-One way to check if the number of reads is 'enough' is to examine the distribution of the number reads covering the positions of interest (or coverage).
+One way to check if the number of reads is 'enough' is to examine the distribution of the number of reads covering the positions of interest (or coverage).
 In our project, the positions of interest are represented by the ``targetRegions.txt`` file in the input directory.
 To measure the coverage (and to be able to identify *de novo* variants later) it is convenient to merge